esrille/ibus-hiragana/docs_md/en/settings.md

 **Note**: Since pre-selection is merely based on a probability calculation, the desired candidate may not always be chosen.
 This feature is disabled by default because it requires a relatively large amount of computational power.
 To enable this feature, you also need to install several packages.
-For more details, please see [Installation of Additional Components for Using a Large-Scale Language Model](install.html#llm).
+For more details, please see [Installation of Additional Components for Using a Large Language Model](install.html#llm).

 ### Combine '^' to the previous vowel character in alphanumeric mode {: #combining-circumflex}